Swedish Space Data Lab

 Space data is now used in a wide range of fields.
 It is indispensable for weather forecasts and monitoring the climate, among other things, but it is also extremely important for forestry, agriculture and other fields in which up-to-date information about vegetation and the land surface is needed.

 The Swedish Space Data Lab (former National Space Data Lab) will be a national knowledge and data hub for Swedish authorities' work on earth observation data and for the development of AI-based analysis of data, generated in space systems.
 The purpose is to increase the use of data from space for the development of society and industry and for the benefit of the globe.
-The goal is to get data, technology and methodology in place to systematically develop services and applications using the data available in the lab.
+The goal is to get data, technology and methodology in place to systematically develop services and applications that use space data in the data lab.

 A national resource to Satellite data